Karol-pl/Countdown-Timer/README.md

 # Countdown-Timer
-JavaScript - New years countdown timer
+ Simple, New year countdown timer made using html, css and JavaScript